aiven/devportal/docs/tutorials/kafka-migration.rst

 Migrate topic schemas
 ---------------------

-Apache Kafka topics schemas define the structure of the data in certain topics.
+Apache Kafka topic schemas define the structure of the data in certain topics.
 They can be migrated two different ways:

 #.
 By replicating the schemas topic stored in Apache Kafka (usually located in the ``_schemas`` topic).
 #.
 By extracting the schema information from the source and registering in the target environment using the appropriate APIs.